Francis Bourgeois (trainspotter): Music

-Bourgeois also harbors an interest in electronic music, favouring artists like Aphex Twin and Squarepusher.
+Bourgeois is interested in electronic music, favouring artists like Aphex Twin and Squarepusher.
 He likens the sound of dance music to the industrial sounds produced by locomotives and diesel engines.
 He also enjoys reggae music by artists like Aba Shanti-I and Augustus Pablo.
 Other sounds he enjoys are that of English Electric Class 37s, 50s, and 31s.
-In 2020, he self-released a song called "Whatley Quarry" under the alias Boggy Can, inspired by the quarry of the same name he grew up near in Frome, Somerset.
+In 2020, he self-released a song called "Whatley Quarry" under the alias Boggy Can, inspired by the Whatley Quarry near where he grew up in Frome, Somerset.

 In November 2021, Bourgeois was invited by Sacha Lord to visit and promote Manchester's Warehouse Project, a club that caters to the rave scene.
 In March 2022, Bourgeois attended the BandLab NME Music Awards.
 In April 2022, he performed a tailwhip on stage during a Sam Fender concert, who he met at the NME Awards a month prior.
 In June 2022, he made cameo appearances in a music video for South London rapper Pinty's song "Flex/On My Own."